 Foreign securities risk: Because the Fund may invest in securities of foreign issuers, an investment in the Fund is subject to special risks in addition to those of U.S. securities.
 These risks include heightened political and economic risks, greater volatility, currency fluctuations, higher transaction costs, delayed settlement, possible foreign controls on investment, possible sanctions by governmental bodies of other countries and less stringent investor protection and disclosure standards of foreign markets.
 Foreign securities are sometimes less liquid and harder to value than securities of U.S. issuers.
 These risks are more significant for issuers in emerging market countries.
 Global economies and financial markets are becoming increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market.

-Issuer concentration risk: Because the Fund typically invests in approximately 35 to 45 companies, an adverse event affecting a particular company may hurt the Fund's performance more than if it had invested in a larger number of companies.
+Limited Number of Holdings risk: Because the Fund typically invests in approximately 35 to 45 companies, an adverse event affecting a particular company may hurt the Fund's performance more than if it had invested in a larger number of companies.